WenderMrn/template-regex-replace-ts/README.md

 tpl.replaceTransformations(transformation); // replace all transformation
-tpl.addTransform(transformation); // add new transformation rule into existing rules tpl.clearTransformations(); // clear all transformations rules from the instance tpl.resetTransformation() // reset transformations to default values
+tpl.addTransform(transformation); // add new transformation rule into existing rules tpl.clearTransformations(); // clear all transformations rules from the instance tpl.resetTransformations() // reset transformations to default values

 tpl.pickTransformation('bold', ...); // select one or more transformation to apply on atob or btoa tpl.pickTransformation<TemplateTransformations>('bold', ...); // Same as tpl.pickTransformation(...) but checks types picked (TS)